thePlebDev/Farmers-Canada-clone/README.md

 ## <a name="scaping">Scaping data from a table</a>
-- When scrapping data from a website, it is always best to be kind an curtious with your scrapping practices.
+- When scrapping data from a website, it is always best to be kind an courteous with your scrapping practices.
 If you make too many requests, you could get your IP banned or even crash the site.
-You should use web scraping techniques as a last resort, always check if the website you are trying to scrape has an API before you start scaping away.
+You should use web scraping techniques as a last resort, always check if the website you are trying to scrape has an API before you start scaping.
-- The site that we are going to be scrapping today is a website made specificaly for practicing webscrapping, it can be found [HERE](https://www.javawebscrapingsandbox.com/product).
-Shout out to [Kevin Sahin](https://twitter.com/SahinKevin) for making a sandbox website to practice webscraping.
+- The site that we are going to be scrapping today is a website made specifically for practicing web scrapping, it can be found [HERE](https://www.javawebscrapingsandbox.com/product).
+Shout out to [Kevin Sahin](https://twitter.com/SahinKevin) for making a sandbox website to practice web scraping.

 - First lets write a simple code that will return the whole HTML document for us: